SAG-KeLP/kelp-additional-kernels/README.md

 * Tree kernels
 * Graphs kernels

-For examples about the usage of the following kernels, please refer to the project **kelp-full**.
+Examples about the usage of the following kernels, please refer to the project **kelp-full**.

+KELP is released as open source software under the Apache 2.0 license and the source code is available on [Github][github].

 Sequence Kernels